 Substitutions

-There are very few ingredients, but some substitutions can be made.
+There are very few ingredients in this jalapeno cheddar biscuits recipe, but some substitutions can be made and still have them be a big hit.

-- Cheddar - You can use any cheese you like in these.
-Gruyere biscuits are also pretty amazing!
+- Cheddar - You can use a different cheese if you prefer.
+I like a nice sharp cheddar cheese, but my Gruyere biscuits are also pretty amazing!

-- Jalapeños - If you don't have jalapeños, you can use any pepper you have.
+- Jalapeños - If you don't have fresh jalapenos, you can use jarred jalapeños that you pat dry, or any pepper you have.
 Poblanos will give a much milder heat and serrano will up the spicy kick a few notches.

 - Flour - If you have a gluten sensitivity, I have successfully made my buttermilk biscuits using King Arthur Gluten Free Flour, so it would work here as well.